 3. Build a thriving local economy through initiatives to support and encourage local businesses working to ensure locally earned money is spent and reinvested locally.

 4. Work with partners to ensure the city is well cared for with the right facilities to make it attractive for residents and visitors to return again and again, including well organised access, car parking, public transport and tourist information.

-The Perspective's 100 or so volunteers and partner organisations, meet regularly in four working groups, using evidence to instigate, organise and deliver projects and influence actions, policies and strategies of others.
-These activities are co-ordinated in an annually refreshed Action Plan and directed by an Executive Committee headed by the group's Chairman, John Simmons, supported by the Chairs of the working groups and other local "champions".
+The Perspective's volunteers and partner organisations, meet regularly using evidence to instigate, organise and deliver projects and influence actions, policies and strategies of others.
+These activities are co-ordinated in an annually refreshed Action Plan and directed by an Executive Committee headed by the group's Chairman, John Simmons, supported by the Chair of the working group and other local "champions".

-Riverside Group:Working on ambitious ideas to improve, maintain and plan for the future of the riverside area of the City.
-Chaired by Peter Hillman and normally meeting at 1830 on 2nd Tuesday of the month at Babylon Gallery, Waterside, Ely.
+Riverside Group:Worked on ambitious ideas to improve, maintain and plan for the future of the riverside area of the City.
+It was finally chaired by Peter Hillman and normally met on the 2nd Tuesday of the month at Babylon Gallery, Waterside, Ely.